Sprite Logo

 Sprite Logo 1972

 Not only did the Sprite logo turn green, but it was also tilted to the side.
-This arrangement seemed to the designers the most suitable because it emphasized the explosive “character” of the drink upon opening.
-Moreover, the diagonal inscription was in good harmony with the element that replaced the dot above the “i.”
-After all, a similar sign is usually used when you need to show an explosion – in this case, an explosion of taste.
+This arrangement seemed most successful to the designers, as it emphasized the explosive “character” of the drink when opened.
+In addition, the diagonal inscription harmonized well with the element that replaced the dot above the “i.”
+After all, such a sign is usually used when it is necessary to show an explosion – in this case, an explosion of flavor.

 1980 – 1984